 As a boy he was required to attend the Mohawk Institute, an Anglican residential school, but escaped, significantly, by running away.
 By twelve he was a farm labourer.
 It is said he developed his “running legs” while chasing cows in the fields and that he once ran sixty-five kilometres from Hamilton to Brantford, arriving home before his mother, who had left hours earlier — in a wagon.
 At nineteen he ran the annual Victoria Day race at Caledonia and placed second, catching the eye of Mohawk runner Bill Davis.
 Davis had placed second in the 1901 Boston Marathon behind fellow Canadian Jack Cafferty — a race joined, for several kilometres, by a spooked horse.

-In running, this young Onondagan was engaging in a significant, if loosely understood, aspect of early native civilization.
+In running, this young Onondagan was engaging in a significant, if loosely understood, tradition common to many Indigenous societies in North America.
 Running is said to bring myths to life, to create a link between runners and the universe.
 It is useful in times of war.

 When Cortez touched shore in 1519, within twenty-four hours runners had provided descriptions of his ships, men, and weapons to Montezuma, five hundred kilometres away.
 Runners of messages in the Iroquois Confederacy (Longboat was in this tradition) carried news from the Atlantic seaboard to the Niagara frontier, running day and night, and navigating by stars.